BULL RUN, VA

 command, which was then in the vicinity of Rappahannock

-Station at the point where the Orange & Alexandria railroad
+Station at the point where the Orange & Alexandria

 crosses the Rappahannock river.